-Whether you’re a content producer looking to monetize more with ads or an advertiser looking for a strong publisher partner, here’s something you need to know about success in advertising: Trust is critical.
+Whether you’re a content producer looking to monetize more with ads or an advertiser looking for a strong publisher partner, here’s something you need to know about success in advertising: Building trust is critical.

 Trust Is a Major Decision Factor for Consumers Today